mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 RTCP packets for the participants not using RoQ by using the statistics the middlebox gets from QUIC and the mappings described in the following sections.
-If the middlebox does not provide Back-to-Back RTP sessions, participants may use additional signalling to let the RoQ participants know what RTCP is required.
+If the middlebox does not provide Back-to-Back RTP sessions, participants may use additional signaling to let the RoQ participants know what RTCP is required.

 ## Feedback Mappings {#transport-layer-feedback}